Triple deity: Christianity

-Nicene Christians profess "one God in three divine persons" (God the Father, God the Son and God the Holy Ghost).
+Nicene Christians profess "one God in three divine persons" (God the Father, God the Son and God the Holy Spirit).
 This is not to be understood as a belief in (or worship of) three Gods, nor as a belief that there are three subjectively-perceived "aspects" in one God, both of which the Catholic Church condemns as heresy.
-The Catholic Church also rejects the notions that God is "composed" of its three persons and that "God" is a genus containing the three persons.
+The Catholic Church also rejects the notions that God is "composed" of its three persons and that "God" is a genus containing the three persons; neither confounding the persons, nor dividing the essence.